polyml/polyml/README.md

 fully compatible with the [ML97 standard](http://sml-family.org/sml97-defn.pdf)
 since version 4.0.
 For a full history, see [here](http://www.polyml.org/FAQ.html#history).

-Poly/ML is a conservative implementation compared to others such as SML/NJ - which has experimental support for a variety of features outside the Standard ML definition.
-However, Poly/ML's active development and unique features make it an exceptional implementation.
+Poly/ML takes a conservative approach to the Standard ML language and avoids incompatible extensions.
+It has added various library extensions particularly the thread library.
+Poly/ML's active development and unique features make it an exceptional implementation.

 ## Table of Contents